 The NDIS only funds support costs, not housing costs.

 Supported Independent Living is funded under Core Supports – Assistance with Daily Life in your NDIS plan.

 A percentage of your pension will contribute to board, lodging and rent – 100% of your rent assistance will contribute towards the rent.

 For participants who do not qualify for a disability pension, we recommend speaking with your Supported Independent Living provider.

 For more information about funding, please refer to the NDIS price guide on our website.

 Specialist Disability Accommodation (SDA)

-We understand the challenges people face when it comes to finding suitable and appropriate accommodation, especially when someone has more specific
+We understand the challenges faced when it comes to finding suitable and appropriate accommodation, especially with more specific housing needs.